TamaraGR/Police_Violence_Analysis/README.md

 ## Technology at use

-- [x] Database: The project used Postgres SQL and Python Pandas were used to load, clean and analyze the data (for data loading documentation refer [here](https://github.com/TamaraGR/Police_Violence_Analysis/tree/database), including the ERD [here](https://github.com/TamaraGR/Police_Violence_Analysis/blob/database/ERD_database.png)).
+- [x] Database: The project used Postgres SQL and Python Pandas were used to load, clean and analyze the data (for data loading documentation refer [here](https://github.com/TamaraGR/Police_Violence_Analysis/blob/main/Resources/Supporting%20Documents/Police_Violence_Analysis-database%20(2).zip), including the ERD.
 - [x] Host Instance: The project data is stored in AWS RDS.
 - [x] Machine Learning (Python): The project used SciKitLearn to create and test the machine learning (ML) model.
-THe ML model is tetsing a predictive statistic (For further details please refer [here](https://github.com/TamaraGR/Police_Violence_Analysis/blob/machine_learning/Police_Violence_Clean.ipynb)).
+THe ML model is testing a predictive statistic (For further details please refer [here](https://github.com/TamaraGR/Police_Violence_Analysis/blob/machine_learning/Police_Violence_Clean.ipynb)).
 - [x] Visualization: The project used visuals from the ML analysis as well as Tableau to visualize the analysis.
 Data is visualized in a simplified manner for all stakeholders to be able to access the validity of it.
 Data is presented in a story format (To review the dashboard in Tableau please refer [here](https://public.tableau.com/profile/shivam.mittal2652#!/vizhome/PoliceVoliencemockups/PoliceVolience)).

 ## Data Exploration and Analysis